Perplexity SEO: How to Get Your Brand Cited in AI Answers

 Update your key pages regularly.
 Add new data points, refresh statistics, and update timestamps.
 This signals freshness to Perplexity’s retrieval system.
 For fast-moving topics, consider maintaining a regularly updated resource page rather than a static guide.

-Perplexity’s deep-research mode runs up to 10 search steps, which means it can dig deeper into a topic and find recently updated content that simpler searches miss.
+Perplexity’s deep-research mode runs multiple sequential search and reasoning steps, which means it can dig deeper into a topic and find recently updated content that simpler searches miss.
 Fresh, comprehensive pages have an outsized advantage in these multi-step research queries.

 5. Build presence across multiple sources